Suraj0307/DSA-Challenge3/README.md

 # Problem-Statement
 Design a file compression algorithm that, when compared to existing methods, compresses a file into a smaller size in a fraction of the time while preserving information.

+#### Watch to see how huffman encoding works:https://www.geeksforgeeks.org/huffman-coding-greedy-algo-3/

 ## Watch :https://youtu.be/EwQ7zgrgl-8
 # Solution
 The thoery behind behind this compression is too big and is not possible to explain here in the readme